 Traits: Originating from the Swiss Alps, Bernese Mountain Dogs have a thick coat and love cold weather.
 They're calm, affectionate, and excellent with children.

-Ideal owner: Pet parents with a spacious yard and home.
+Best for: Pet parents with a spacious garden and home.

-Considerations: They have a shorter lifespan and can be prone to certain genetic health issues, so adopt or shop carefully.
+Things to consider: Like many giant dogs, they have a shorter lifespan than some other breeds and can be prone to certain genetic health issues, so adopt or shop carefully.

 Samoyed